arpanghosh8453/public-fitbit-projects/README.md

 8. To use the Grafana dashboard, please use the [JSON files](https://github.com/arpanghosh8453/public-fitbit-projects/tree/main/Grafana_Dashboard) downloaded directly from the Grafana_Dashboard of the project (there are separate versions of the dashboard for influxdb v1 and v2) or use the import code **23088** (for influxdb-v1) or **23090** (for influxdb-v2) to pull them directly from the Grafana dashboard cloud.

+9. 9.
+In the Grafana dashboard, the heatmap panels require an additional plugin you must install.
+This can be done very easily with docker commands.
+Just run `docker exec -it grafana grafana cli plugins install marcusolsson-hourly-heatmap-panel` and then run `docker restart grafana` to apply that plugin update.
+Now, you should be able to see the Heatmap panels on the dashboard loading successfully.

 ---

 This project is tested and optimized for InfluxDB 1.11, and using the same version is strongly recommended.
 Using InfluxDB 2.x may result in a less detailed dashboard as it's developed by other contributers and due to its sole reliance on Flux queries, which can be problematic to use with Grafana at times.
 In fact, InfluxQL is being reintroduced in InfluxDB 3.0, reflecting user feedback.
 Grafana also has better compatibility/stability with InfluxQL from InfluxDB 1.11.